Preview: Condors vs Gulls, 7 p.m.

 SAN DIEGO EYEING FINAL SPOT

 The Gulls magic number is three to clinch a playoff berth for the first time since 2021-22.
-San Diego also has five games remaining.
-Calle Clang stopped 35 of 37 in a 5-2 win over San Jose on Tuesday.
-Nathan Gaucher scored twice.
+They have Tucson, Ontario, and Coachella Valley remaining after tonight.
+Calle Clang saw his three-game winning streak snapped last night, surrendering five goals on 33 shots.
+Justin Bailey scored for the eighth time in seven games in the season series.

 UP NEXT